Modules and functions

 5

 In order to create our own modules in Elixir, we use the defmodule macro.
-The first letter of the module must be in uppercase.
+The first letter of an module name (an alias, as described further down) must be in uppercase.
 We use the def macro to define functions in that module.
 The first letter of every function must be in lowercase (or underscore):

 iex> defmodule Math do